Chubek/PoxHash/USAGE.md

 All these functions return an structured object, be it a struct, a class, or anything else that is a structured object, called `PoxDigest`.
 Across the implementations, this structured object has 11 properties (also called 'fields') that are identical in content and name (except in Go, where they only slightly differ).
 These properties are digests in various forms, decimal or non-decimal, decimal in several bit widths and non-decimal in several bases.
 Let's go through them.

+**Note**: In Python and JS, if the input is of the wrong type, the function will return `None` and `null` respectively.
+It won't throw any exceptions.

 ### PoxDigest Object Fields/Properties

 #### Field Names